qubitAlchemy/VoxMedica/README.md

 <ul>
 <li>Train the DeepSpeech model on medical STT dataset, the required amount of data and computing resources are the limitations though.</li>
-<li>Generate custom STT dataset based on the attempts mentioned above and perform <b>Transfer Learning</b> on the Wav2Letter or DenseNet model trained on LibriSpeech dataset and incorporate a Decoder with CTC decoding to generate text.
+<li>Generate custom STT dataset based on the attempts mentioned above and perform <b>Transfer Learning</b> on the Wav2Letter [DenseNet model] trained on LibriSpeech dataset and incorporate a Decoder with CTC decoding to generate text.
 </li>
 </ul>